manpreet171/Procore-Upload/USER_MANUAL.md

 1. Click on the **Upload Images** tab
 2. Enter the **Project ID** in the text field
+3. Select a **Status** from the dropdown menu:
+   - **PRODUCTION**: For production-related images
+   - **SHIPPED**: For shipping-related images
+   - **PICKUP**: For pickup-related images
+   - **INSTALLATION**: For installation-related images
-3. Click the **Browse files** button to select images from your computer
+4. Click the **Browse files** button to select images from your computer
    - You can select multiple images at once
    - Supported formats: JPG, JPEG, PNG
-4. Once you've selected your images, they will appear in the preview area
+5. Once you've selected your images, they will appear in the preview area
-5. Click the **Upload** button to process the images
+6. Click the **Send Images** button to process the images
-6. The system will:
+7. The system will:
    - Verify the Project ID exists
+   - Rename the images with the selected status (e.g., "PRODUCTION-1.jpg")
    - Send the images to the email address associated with the project
    - Display a success message when complete
+   - Automatically reset the form for a new submission

 **Note**: If the Project ID doesn't exist in the system, you'll receive an error message.
 You'll need to add the project first using the Manage Projects tab.

+**Email Format**: The email will have a subject line with the status (e.g., "PRODUCTION Images") and will include the renamed image files as attachments.

 ## Managing Projects